pujoey/John-Titor/README.md

 * More organized icons - As a player, it is an eye sore to see un-organized list of icons

+* Sound/Music - As a game player, audio files should play along when the tech appear to make the game more immsersive for me.

 ---